-ICCAE is offering a two-week non-residential program for current high school students (including rising freshman).
+ICCAE is offering a one-week non-residential program for current high school students (including rising freshman).
 Its main objective is to stimulate interest in careers in the intelligence community, bio-security, biotechnology and environmental, sciences.
 Students will have an opportunity for either have face-to-face instruction or take an on-line introductory course in Arabic via the Arab Institute of Cairo, Egypt .

 Through the summer apprenticeship program, students will:

 - gain first-hand experience in research conducted under the direction of a research scientist;

 - conduct a case study research project ranging from studies on bio-terrorism, biotechnology, horticulture and animal sciences to air quality, food and nutrition and international trade;

 - gain exposure to a number of structured activities including field trips, workshops and laboratory demonstrations, and instruction in career development, technical and scientific writing and public speaking.

 Since 2006, the Norfolk State University Intelligence Community for Academic Excellence has offered a summer program in National Security Scholars Leadership Development for local-area High School Students.
 The students were given many opportunities to learn about careers in the intelligence community, the importance of the web in the changing times, gain first-hand experience in research conducted under the direction of a research scientist, gain exposure to a number of structured activities including field trips, workshops and laboratory demonstrations, and instruction in career development, technical and scientific writing and public speaking.
 In addition to all of this the students participated in an online Arabic class and several Hindi lectures to expose them to the importance of strategic languages that differed from the traditional ones learned in school.